How to become an Event Planner

-Candidates take this certification up if they want to solely focus on professional development.
-They will need at least a year’s worth of experience in the field of event management, and sit for a 3-day course and do an examination, but not before they provide verification on their active 6-month membership with the Society of Government Meeting Professionals (SGMP).
+Candidates take this certification if they want to focus on professional development.
+They will need at least a year’s worth of experience in the field of event management and will sit for a three-day course and follow-up exam.

 Certified Professional in Catering and Events (CPCE)

-Obtain a License
+Obtain a license

-Obtaining a license in one state will most likely not necessitate that you may operate as one in another.
-Licenses are not necessary if or when you are joining an event management firm or organization, but only if you are building your own business.
+Obtaining a license in one state will likely not allow you to operate legally in another.
+Licenses are not necessary if you are joining an event management firm or organization, only if you are building your own event planning business.